soushi/evolution/readme.md

 ###Previous Modifications:

-* Modify manager/index.php line 170 to check for SESSION variable and HTTP_REFERER TO permit QM+ access when user is not allowed Maner access
+* Modify manager/index.php line 170 to check for SESSION variable and HTTP_REFERER to permit QM+ access when user is not allowed Manager access
 * Modify qm.inc.php line 55 to set a SESSION variable to enable QM+ access
 * Improved manager lockout display
 * Moved Manager templates from assets/templates/manager to manager/media/style/themeName/templates/